Nazikeda Kadın (wife of Mehmed VI): Marriage

 In the following years, Mehmed married other women to have a male heir, but all of his marriages were made with the consent of Nazikeda.
-Even though Mehmed's accession to the throne was unlikely, Nazikeda knew well that as a prince he had to have a male heir and, therefore, each time accepted his wish to remarry.
-By doing so Mehmed broke the vow he had made to his sister Cemile.
-Nonetheless, after his accession to the throne in 1918, he gave Nazikeda the title of "Senior Kadın", and his respect towards her never failed.
+Even though Mehmed's accession to the throne was unlikely, Nazikeda knew well that as a prince, he had to have a male heir and, therefore, accepted his wish to remarry each time.
+By doing so, Mehmed broke his vow to his sister Cemile.
+Nonetheless, after he acceded to the throne in 1918, he gave Nazikeda the title of "Senior Kadın", and his respect towards her never failed.
 Since both Mehmed VI's natural and adoptive mothers had died (Gülistu Kadın and Şayeste Hanim), Nazikeda became the most prominent female member of the dynasty and became known in Europe as the last Ottoman empress (usually in Europe this title was reserved for the sultan's mother, while his first consort was considered Queen, and subsequent consorts princesses or ladies).
-During the reign of her husband she patronised mosques and hospitals, she helped Circassians in economic difficulties and invited Russian aristocrats fleeing because of the Russian revolution to Yıldız Palace.
+During the reign of her husband, she patronised mosques and hospitals, helped Circassians in economic difficulties, and invited Russian aristocrats fleeing because of the Russian revolution to Yıldız Palace.

-By 1916 Mehmed and Nazikeda's daughters had grown and reached the age of marriage.
-The elder daughter, Ulviye, was first to marry.
+By 1916, Mehmed and Nazikeda's daughters had grown and reached the age of marriage.
+The elder daughter, Ulviye, was the first to marry.
 The groom was Ismail Hakki Bey, the son of last grand vizier of the Ottoman Empire, Ahmed Tevfik Pasha.
-The wedding took place in a waterfront palace at Kuruçeşme on 10 August 1916, when Mehmed was a Crown Prince.
-The couple had a daughter Hümeyra Hanımsultan born on 4 June 1917.
-Ulviye divorced Ismail, and married Ali Haydar Bey, a member of the Germiyanoğlu family.
+The wedding occurred in a waterfront palace at Kuruçeşme on 10 August 1916, when Mehmed was a Crown Prince.
+The couple had a daughter, Hümeyra Hanımsultan, born on 4 June 1917.
+Ulviye divorced Ismail and married Ali Haydar Bey, a member of the Germiyanoğlu family.

-Her younger daughter, Sabiha and Şehzade Ömer Faruk, the son of Abdulmejid II, the last Caliph of the Ottoman Caliphate, were in love with each other.
-When Abdulmejid asked Sabiha's hand in marriage for his son, Mehmed flatly refused as there was no such thing as a marriage between cousins. Şehsuvar Hanım, the prince's mother called on Nazikeda, and succeeded in convincing her.
-The marriage took place on 5 December 1919, and the wedding reception took place four months later on 29 April 1920 at the Yıldız Palace.
-The couple had three daughters, Neslişah Sultan, Hanzade Sultan, and Necla Sultan.